solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 The `WorkspaceSettings` custom resource lets each team define the services and gateways that they want other workspaces from other teams to be able to access.
 This way, you can control the discovery of services in your service mesh and enable each team to access only what they need.

-Each workspace can have only one workspace settings resource.
+Each workspace can have only one WorkspaceSettings resource.

 ## Lab 6 - Expose the Online Boutique <a name="Lab-6"></a>